Orbit Closures and Invariants: Notation and Preliminaries

 \subsection{Notation}

 Our basic references for the theory of linear algebraic groups are the books \cite{borel} and \cite{springer}.
 Unless otherwise stated, we work over a fixed algebraically closed field $k$ with no restriction on the characteristic.
-We identify a variety $X$ with its set of $k$-points.
+By a variety we mean a quasi-projective variety over $k$, and we identify a variety $X$ with its set of $k$-points.
 For a linear algebraic group $G$ over $k$, we let $G^0$ denote the connected component of $G$ containing the identity element $1$ and $R_u(G) \unlhd G^0$ denote the unipotent radical of $G$.
 We say that $G$ is \emph{reductive} if $R_u(G) = \{1\}$; note that we do not require a reductive group to be connected.
 When we discuss subgroups of $G$, we really mean \emph{closed} subgroups; for two such subgroups $H$ and $K$ of $G$, we set $HK:=\{hk\mid h \in H, k\in K\}$.
 We denote the centralizer of a subgroup $H$ of $G$ by $C_G(H)$, and the normalizer by $N_G(H)$.
 All group actions are left actions unless otherwise indicated.

 We make repeated use of the following result \cite[Lem.\ 6.8]{martin1}: if $G$ is reductive and if $H$ is a reductive subgroup of $G$ then $N_G(H)^0= H^0C_G(H)^0$.

 Given a linear algebraic group $G$, let $Y(G)$ denote the set of cocharacters of $G$, where a \emph{cocharacter} is a homomorphism of algebraic groups $\lambda:k^* \to G$.
 Note that since the image of a cocharacter is connected, we have $Y(G) = Y(G^0)$.
 A linear algebraic group $G$ acts on its set of cocharacters: for $g \in G$, $\lambda \in Y(G)$ and $a \in k^*$, we set $(g\cdot\lambda)(a) = g\lambda(a)g\inverse$.